fhalde/jsontap/README.md

 ![jsontap streaming demo](show.gif)

-In practice, this means you can add streaming responsiveness to an agent without restructuring your code.
+In practice, this means you can add responsiveness to an agent without restructuring your code.
 If you already have logic that reads from a parsed JSON dict, the jsontap version looks almost identical.

 ## Other access patterns